 Harrison was called away for business in L.A., leading to the Bangladesh benefit concert at which Badfinger performed with Harrison.
 The remainder of the album was produced by Todd Rundgren.
 Among the cuts he produced was another hit “Baby Blue” (#14).
 The hits “Day After Day” and “Baby Blue” were key to the album’s success, so the decision to work more on the album before releasing it was proven right.

-Above is the full lineup of songs on the 1993 CD release of Straight Up, including bonus tracks of the original Geoff Emerick versions.
-One of my favorites since the album’s release in late 1971 has been “Name Of The Game” which George Harrison produced.
-Then in 1993 I heard the original version that had been produced by Geoff Emerick, and liked it even better!
+Above is the full lineup of songs on my 1993 CD re-release of Straight Up, including bonus tracks of the original Geoff Emerick versions.
+One of my favorite Badfinger songs since the original album’s release in late 1971 has been “Name Of The Game” which George Harrison produced.
+Then in 1993 I heard the version that had been produced by Geoff Emerick, and liked it even better!
 That version is a little more uptempo and has horns arranged by George Martin.
 The Emerick versions of “Money” and “Flying” also include George Martin arrangements, and are better than the Todd Rundgren versions.
 Rundgren had sped up the recordings of those two songs, and the vocals sound thin (and a little like The Chipmunks).
-Special thanks to Dirt Cheap Records in Lincoln, Nebraska whose owner sold the CD to me before it officially went on sale.
+Special thanks to Dirt Cheap Records in Lincoln, Nebraska whose owner (also a Badfinger fan) sold the CD to me before it officially went on sale.

 Straight Up is considered Badfinger’s best album, and is referred to as a Power Pop classic.
 Just want to note that Pete Ham’s songwriting was at it’s peak.
 He wrote and sang the three best cuts…”Day After Day”, “Baby Blue” and “Name Of The Game”.